moj-analytical-services/user-guidance/README.md

 ## Build and deployment process

-The user guidance is built and deployed using CircleCI.
+The user guidance is built and deployed using GitHub Actions.

-When you create a PR, CircleCI will check that your changes build correctly.
+When you create a PR, GitHub Actions will check that your changes build correctly.

-When you merge a PR into `main`, CircleCI will build the user guidance and deploy the output files to a bucket in Amazon S3.
-The user guidance is then served at [user-guidance.services.alpha.mojanalytics.xyz][url] through a content delivey network (CDN) provided by Amazon CloudFront.
+When you merge a PR into `main`, GitHub Actions will build the user guidance and deploy it to GitHub Pages.
+The user guidance is then served at [user-guidance.analytical-platform.service.justice.gov.uk][url].

+The legacy CloudFront distribution serving "user-guidance.services.alpha.mojanalytics.xyz" now 301 redirects to "user-guidance.analytical-platform.service.justice.gov.uk"

 ## Contribute to the guidance